 Multimeter

 This one is a must-have for any electronics work.
 No matter how basic or complex you plan on getting, you need to have a multimeter.
-A multimeter will allow you to test for voltage, current, resistance, and many other useful things that are critical to working on batteries.
+A multimeter will allow you to test for voltage, current, resistance, and many other useful things that are critical to working on batteries such as continuity.

 Soldering Iron